dortania/OpenCore-Legacy-Patcher/docs/UNIVERSALCONTROL.md

 Introduced in macOS 12 Monterey, Universal Control is a feature that allows a Mac to control other Macs and/or iPads, share input devices, and share files across them simultaneously.
 With OpenCore and FeatureUnlock, Universal Control can be unlocked for most unsupported Macs, so long as they meet the technical requirements.

-* Note: Following page is primarily for hobbiests, no proper support is provided outside of Discord support (see bottom of page)
+* Note: Following page is primarily for hobbyists, no proper support is provided outside of Discord support (see bottom of page)

 ## Enabling Universal Control